react-navigation/react-navigation.github.io/versioned_docs/version-7.x/navigating.md

 Let's break this down:

-- `navigation` - the `navigation` object is returned from the [`useNavigation`](use-navigation.md) hook (more about this later in ["The navigation object in depth"](navigation-object.md)).
+- The `navigation` object is returned from the [`useNavigation`](use-navigation.md) hook (more about this later in ["The navigation object in depth"](navigation-object.md)).
-- `navigate('Details')` - we call the `navigate` function (on the `navigation` object &mdash; naming is hard!) with the name of the route that we'd like to move the user to.
+- We call the `navigate` function (on the `navigation` object &mdash; naming is hard!) with the name of the route that we'd like to move the user to.

 :::note

-If we call `navigation.navigate` with a route name that we haven't defined in a navigator, it'll print an error in development builds and nothing will happen in production builds.
-Said another way, we can only navigate to routes that have been defined on our navigator &mdash; we cannot navigate to an arbitrary component.
+If you call `navigation.navigate` with a route name that you haven't defined in your navigator, you'll see an error in development builds and nothing will happen in production builds.
+You can only navigate to routes that have been defined in your navigator.

 :::

-So we now have a stack with two routes: 1) the `Home` route 2) the `Details` route.
-What would happen if we navigated to the `Details` route again, from the `Details` screen?

 ## Navigate to a screen multiple times

+So we now have a stack with two routes: the `Home` route and the `Details` route.
+What would happen if we navigated to the `Details` route again from the `Details` screen?

 ```js name="Navigate to a screen multiple times" snack static2dynamic
 import * as React from 'react';